ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

         You're presented some of the newest technologies from really kind, helpful and experienced developers.
         It's the perfect program to get you started in your career as developer!“*

 Dries: *“As a backend developer with a few years experience I followed the program to see where I had gaps in my knowledge.
-It appears that I did!
-         But thanks to the great atmosphere and experienced teachers, I was able to fill those gaps.
+         Thanks to the great atmosphere and experienced teachers, I was able to fill those gaps.
          The sessions were very interactive which enabled me to ask any question, they were always met with well-founded answers.
          The courses on JS and Angular also sparked my interest in frontend work, which will be very useful in my further career.“*

 Maarten: *“The courses were tons of fun and taught me a lot.